crossfireup/study/system/c++/readme.md

           -

   - usage:
+    - placement new:
+      - don't use placement new unless you have to
+      - use it only when you really care that an object is placed at particular memory location
     - default parameter value should only be defined in the function declaration.

     - Member functions that do not modify the class instance should be declared as const: